 - 30 drops peppermint (Mentha piperita) essential oil

 - 10 drops lavender (Lavandula angustifolia) essential oil (optional, but blends beautifully with peppermint, and adds anti-inflammatory, muscle-relaxing properties, too)

 - 8-oz dark-glass spray-top bottle

 Combine the vodka, peppermint and lavender (optional) essential oils, and glycerin in your spritzer bottle, and shake vigorously to blend.

 Label and store on a counter (out of the sun) or in a cool cabinet.
 No refrigeration is required, but chilling the formula makes it even more cooling.

 For maximum freshness and potency, please use within 1 year.

-To Apply: Shake well before each use as the essential oils will naturally separate out and float to the top.
+To apply: Shake well before each use, as the essential oils will naturally separate out and float to the top.
 Immediately spray on bare feet and lower legs whenever they’re feeling weary, hot, and generally uncomfortable.
-Give feet and legs a good rub down.
-If you can coerce a friend or family member to do this for you, all the better!
+Give feet and legs a good rubdown.
+If you can convince a friend or family member to do this for you, all the better!
 Allow feet to air-dry before putting on socks or hosiery.